About us

 Frequently Asked Questions

-Annotate the image using this tool, download the final version, then insert it into your PowerPoint slides as an image object.
+Annotate the image using this tool, download the final version, and then insert it into your PowerPoint slides as an image object.